RyanLua/Satchel/docs/index.md

     ---

-    Built for speed, Satchel is less 0.1 MB and extremely performant.
+    Built for speed, Satchel is less than 0.1 MB and extremely performant.
 As fast, if not faster than the default backpack.

     [:material-arrow-right: Comparision](https://github.com/RyanLua/Satchel#MPL-2.0-1-ov-file)

-- :material-sync:{ .lg .middle } __Rojo sync compatability__
+- :material-sync:{ .lg .middle } __Rojo sync compatibility__

     ---